PTBStudios/Enhanced-GUI-Service/README.md

 local BetterGuiService = require(616387491) -- Download our module from the repository

 local Replicator = BetterGuiService:Setup() -- Run the setup function.
 This is neccesary!
-Repliactor.Name = "GuiService" -- The name, this is important.
+Replicator.Name = "GuiService" -- The name, this is important.

 for _,v in ipairs(game.Players:GetPlayers()) do -- Loop through all current players
 	if not (v:FindFirstChild("GuiService")) then -- If they DON'T have it Replicator:Clone().Parent = v -- Clone it